CoAxLab/CBGTPy/README.md

   	$ cd CBGTPy

-## Create a conda environment by typing the following on the command line
+## Create a conda environment by typing the following on the command line.
+Choose a environment name, eg cbgtpy_env
+	$conda create -n <env name> python=3.8 pyyaml

+ 	* Eg, if the <env name> is "cbgtpy_env", then use

 	$conda create -n cbgtpy_env python=3.8 pyyaml

 ## Activate the conda environment
 	$conda activate cbgtpy_env
 ## Run the installation file.